 If you have ever had to send correspondence to someone or mail billing, then you are familiar with the #10 size envelope.
 To many, when someone says envelope, that is the first image that comes to mind.
 However, envelopes come in many different shapes and sizes.
 Each one has a specific purpose, allowing its shape and size to suggest its purpose.
 In this article, we will cover different envelope styles and how they can be put to use.

 Outside of the #10 Envelope

-So we already know everything about #10 envelopes, which is the most common used size of commercial envelopes.
+So we already know everything about #10 envelopes, which is the most commonly used size of commercial envelopes.
 Businesses typically use these envelopes, and they range in size from #5, smallest, to #14, the largest.
-They are open sided, and may or may not contain a window on the front.
+They are open-sided, and may or may not contain a window on the front.

 Direct Mail and Other Use Cases